wgoodall01/wsc2019/Wolfram Community Post/readme.md

 ## What are we trying to do?

-The goal of this project is to produce an algorithm which can find the physical scale of any satellite image: the relationship between distance in pixels, and distance in kilometers across the Earth.
+The goal of this project is to produce an algorithm which can find the physical scale of any satellite image: the relationship between the content of the image, and the area it covers in kilometers.

 > figure here, definitely.